SolemmaLLC/ClimateStudioDocs/docs/hourlyHeatmap.rst

 Hourly Heatmap
 ================================================

-Hourly Heatmap graphs every single hour of the year by color on a given data set.
+The Hourly Heatmap plot shows every single hour of the year by color for a given data set.

-It supports graphing of the following data:
+It supports the following data:

 - **Dry Bulb Temperature**
 - **Relative Humidity**